Discover The Secrets Of Successful Songwriting!

 Karl Barth, the famous theologian, was on a streetcar one day in Basel, Switzerland, where he lectured.
 One day, a tourist to the city got in and sat down next to Barth.
 They started chatting with each other.
 "Are you new to the city?"
 Barth inquired.
 "Yes," said the tourist.
 "Is there anything you would particularly like to see in this city," asked Barth.
 "Yes," he said.
 "I'd love to meet the famous theologian Karl Barth.
 Do you know him?"
 Barth replied, "Well as a matter of fact I do.
 I give him a shave every morning."
 The tourist got off the streetcar very pleased with himself.
 He went back to his hotel thinking, "Today, I met Karl Barth's barber."

-After a week of skiing with his mates, George, my husband, wanted a group photo in the lodge.
-He held out his camera to a man sitting quietly nearby and asked, "Excuse me, would you mind?"
-The man seemed wary, but George kept after him.
+George went skiing with his friends and wanted a group photo in the lodge.
+Holding his camera out to a man sitting nearby he asked, "Excuse me, would you mind?"
+The man seemed unenthusiastic, but George didn't give up.
 "It's easy," he said.
-"Just look through this here and push that button."
-Then George showed him how to frame the picture.
-After the guy took the shot, the lodge manager came over.
-"Don't you think that was a little insulting?" he asked.
-"Not at all," George insisted.
+"Just look through here and press that button."
+Then George showed him how to line the picture up.
+After the man handed the camera back, the lodge manager wandered over.
+"Don?t you think that was a little insulting?" he asked.
+"Not at all," said George.
 "He didn't seem to know much about taking pictures."
 "Oh, really?" said the manager.
-"That was Steven Spielberg."1
+"That was Steven Spielberg!"

 Have you ever wondered why, when you're walking through a shopping centre, people don't walk into each other all the time?
 You get it occasionally, but not often.
 I wondered this, and I noticed that it all comes down to body language.
 When people are walking towards each other, they unconsciously point their heads or look in the direction they're going to walk.
 And the other person picks up that signal and assumes they know where you're headed.
 Here's a fun activity next time you go shopping: Walk towards someone, look to your right, but walk to your left.
 I've done this.
 It's a whole lot of fun.